-Single applicants can have up to $2,250 per month (in 2018) in gross income.
+Single applicants can have up to $2,313 per month (in 2019) in gross income.
+Married couples, with both spouses as applicants, are considered as single applicants, and each spouse is allowed up to $2,313 per month.
 This amount is currently equal to 300% of the Federal Benefit Rate (FBR).
 In some cases, married applicants whose spouses are not applying for the APD Waiver (or Medicaid) can effectively lower their income by transferring up to $3,090 / month in income to their non-applicant spouse.
 This is referred to as the Maximum Monthly Needs Allowance.

 Oregon Medicaid Asset Limits

-The value of a single applicant's resources—not including their home valued at or under $572,000—cannot exceed $2,000.
+The value of a single applicant's resources—not including their home valued at or under $585,000—cannot exceed $2,000.
 Pre-needs contracts for funeral expenses and a single vehicle are also exempt, although some life insurance policies are countable towards the $2,000 individual limit.
-If both spouses in a married couple are applying, they are permitted $3,000 in countable assets.
-However, if one spouse is not applying, the non-applicant spouse is permitted up to $123,600 in countable assets.
+If both spouses in a married couple are applying, each spouse is permitted $2,000 in countable assets.
+However, if one spouse is not applying, the non-applicant spouse is permitted up to $126,420 in countable assets as a community spouse resource allowance.
 The applicant spouse is still able to retain $2,000.